-An American-based brand Atelier Morpheus has presented its second custom made Morpheus Passagen H.R.
-Giger automatic watch.
-Inspired by a German garbage truck, the watch bears all the easily recognizable (although too dark for a normal person) design cues that the German industrial designer is famous for.
+An American-based brand Atelier Morpheus has presented its second custom-made Passagen H.R.
+Giger model.
+(Indirectly) inspired by nothing less than a German garbage truck, the piece bears all the easily recognizable (although too dark for a normal person) design cues that the German industrial designer is famous for.

-I bet that the first thing that flashes before your eyes is the dark, even macabre, interior of the space bulk-carrier that unexpectedly turned into an interstellar slaughterhouse.
+I bet that the first thing that flashes before your eyes is the dark, even macabre, the interior of the space bulk carrier that unexpectedly turned into an interstellar slaughterhouse.

 To get an idea what kind of artist H.R.
 Giger is, just visit his personal site.
-Just don’t to do this at night, otherwise you will most likely succumb to a series of very vivid nightmares.
+Just don’t do this at night, otherwise, you will most likely succumb to a series of vivid nightmares.
 You have been warned.

 While Mr. H.R.
-Giger was inspired by a garbage truck, the Atelier Morpheus Passagen watch is inspired by Mr. H.R.
+Giger was inspired by a garbage truck, the Morpheus Passagen is inspired by Mr. H.R.
 Giger’s works.
-And it shows: the watch, which is available either in a black PVD or 18-carat gold-plated case looks like a scale 3D model of a fragment of his Opus Magnum.
+And it shows: the watch, which is available either in a black PVD or 18-karat gold-plated case looks like a scale 3D model of a fragment of his Opus Magnum.

-As you can see on the pictures, the boxy watch sports a keyhole-shaped dial protected with a sapphire crystal.
+As you can see in the pictures, the boxy case sports a keyhole-shaped dial protected with a sapphire crystal.

 As the company says in its press release, the main challenge here was to make the crystal.